zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/introduction-to-personalizing-site-experience.md

 Supercharge your Segments by integrating your Liferay DXP instance with Liferay Analytics Cloud.
 Analytics Cloud enables you to integrate DXP with Salesforce(tm) and other data sources to provide even more ways to understand your user base.

-Integration with Analytics Cloud provides in-depth, machine-learning powered, data analytics capabilities to help you understand user behavior and and engagement for every page of your DXP Site.
+Integration with Analytics Cloud provides in-depth, machine-learning powered, data analytics capabilities to help you understand user behavior and engagement for every page of your DXP Site.
 Analytics Cloud enables you to see how users and visitors on your Site behave and interact with both standard and targeted content.
 See [Getting Analytics for User Segments](./segmentation/getting-analytics-for-user-segments.md) for more information.

 ![Site Metrics using Analytics Cloud.](./introduction-to-personalizing-site-experience/images/05.png)